Alternate Show Interpretation: The 2005 Broadway revival, in which all of the characters are portrayed as inmates enacting the events in a madhouse.

 Hilarious in Hindsight: When the movie came out, it was noted that there were three Harry Potter alums in the film.
 The actor who played Anthony later played Grindelwald, so that's four.
 Not to mention that three of the four played Death Eaters, and all their HP characters were, at one point or another, bad guys.
 Dark Wizard reunion!

 Love It or Hate It: Critics, general audiences, and Sondheim, who was heavily consulted, himself love the film, but some serious fans of the stage show despise it.
-The main reason for the divide comes down to the performances, with fans of the film loving the actors in it, and haters feeling they're butchering Sondheim's score.
+The main reason for the divide comes down to the performances, with fans of the film loving the actors in it, and haters of the film disliking the treatment of Sondheim's score, and the rather reserved performances not fitting with the main concept of Sweeney Todd as a melodrama.